-Style Notes: Atelier de Production et Création is loved for its utilitarian basics, and has been a minimalist's go-to since the '80s when the brand first launched during a time of great maximalism.
+Style Notes: Atelier de Production et Création is loved for its utilitarian basics and has been a minimalist's go-to since the '80s when the brand first launched during a time of great maximalism.

-What to Buy: We have it on good authority that A.P.C. is currently serving up perfect everyday bags–we couldn't resist this classic beauty.
+What to Buy: We have it on good authority that A.P.C. is currently serving up perfect everyday bags.
+We couldn't resist this classic beauty.

 What to Buy: We're looking to sleek one-pieces for swimwear that'll go the distance.

-Amélie Pichard Audrey Pumps (£222)
+7. Amélie Pichard

 Style Notes: Amélie Pichard is probably one of the most adventurous shoe designers in the entire world, not just in France.
 She recently collaborated with Pamela Anderson, and her shoes are instantly recognisable for their off-kilter heel shapes and wacky finishes.

-Annelise Michelson Solar Earrings (£306)
+8. Annelise Michelson

 Style Notes: Worn by Rihanna, FKA Twigs and Alexa Chung, Annelise's bold but refined pieces of jewellery are all handmade in her Paris atelier.